root-foundation/root/README.md

 ### 1. Progressive decentralization

-The core technology, and all of FoundationOrg’s creations, will be built upon decentralized primitives.
+The core technology, and all of RootFoundation’s creations, will be built upon decentralized primitives.

-Initially, FoundationOrg will hold a lot of control.
-Over time, as the network matures, FoundationOrg will progressively decentralize control.
-For example, early on the FoundationOrg will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning/pursuing legal actions, etc. Over time, as the network matures, FoundationOrg will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation/fraud[^decentralized_reputation].
+Initially, RootFoundation will hold a lot of control.
+Over time, as the network matures, RootFoundation will progressively decentralize control.
+For example, early on the RootFoundation will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning/pursuing legal actions, etc. Over time, as the network matures, RootFoundation will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation/fraud[^decentralized_reputation].

 [^decentralized_reputation]: Perhaps something like a transparent, decentralized [community notes](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html) with appropriate financial incentives.